-Verify accuracy of information.
+Verity accuracy of information.
 Activate the school Crisis Response Team.
 The IC notifies the superintendent.
 Notify staff in advance of the next school day, following suicide or attempted suicide.
 Determine the method of notifying students and parents.
 Protect the privacy of the suicidal person's family.
 Implement the post-crisis intervention plan.

-+ ~ icic Intervention:

-Post-Crisis Intervention:

-Meet with school counseling staff and/or other mental health workers to determine the level of intervention for staff and students.
+Post-Cı risis Intervention: Meet with school counseling staff and/or other mental health workers to determine the level of intervention for staff and students.
 Designate rooms as private counseling areas.
 Arrange for siblings, close friends and other "highly stressed" students to meet with counselors.
 Assess stress levels of staff.
 Recommend counseling to overly stressed staff.
 Refer media to the PIO.
 Do not allow the media to question students or staff.
-Follow-up with students and staff who received counseling and resume normal routines as soon as possible.
-See Resources in Appendix E for additional information on locating counseling and postvention services in New Mexico.